The Marsh King's Daughter: Cast

-Gil Birmingham has been cast in an undisclosed role.

 Production

 The project was announced in February 2018, with Elle Smith and Mark L. Smith writing the screenplay for director Morten Tyldum.
 Alicia Vikander was cast in the lead role, and was also set to serve as an executive producer.

 Filming was due to begin in late July 2019, and continue through autumn, but no further developments were announced until February 2021, with Tyldum and Vikander no longer involved in the film.
 Neil Burger was now directing with Daisy Ridley cast to star, replacing Tyldum and Vikander.

 In May, Ben Mendelsohn joined the cast.
 In June 2021, Brooklynn Prince, Gil Birmingham, Caren Pistorius, and Garrett Hedlund joined the cast of the film.

-Filming began on June 7, 2021, in Ontario, Canada.
+Filming began on June 7, 2021, in Kent County and the Kawartha Lakes of Ontario, Canada.
 Filming officially wrapped on August 6, 2021.

 Music

 In April 2022, it was revealed that Adam Janota Bzowski composed the score for the film.